tpbrisco/cfopscon/README.md

 The _allow=_ configuration may be missing, indicating that nothing is allowed.

+Avoid surprises when allowing "status", when what you really mean is "^status$".

 A good way to allow "status.\*" errands for zookeeper, and no other errands would be:
 ```